apostrophecms/docs/docs/guide/media.md

   </template>
 </AposCodeBlock>

 Done.
-The core image widget is design to render a responsive image with alt text (if it was entered for the image).
+The core image widget is designed to render a responsive image with alt text (if it was entered for the image).
 When that is all that's needed this is a great option.

 ## The attachment field option